sylv/Jinglebot/README.md

 - Commands can now be used by anyone, not just the server owner.
 - You can select a role to be given to the person on the top of the leaderboard.
 - Other improvements like how commands are registered, how errors are handled, that kinda thing.
+- Reactions are removed if the user is on cooldown (aka has already reacted).

 ## Features